brianc/node-postgres/packages/pg-native/README.md

 - __`client.executeSync(statementName:string, <values:string[]>) -> results:Object[]`__

-Executes a previously prepared statement on this client with the name of `statementName`, passing it the optional array of query paramters as a `values` array.
-Throws an `Error` if the execution fails, otherwas returns an array of results.
+Executes a previously prepared statement on this client with the name of `statementName`, passing it the optional array of query parameters as a `values` array.
+Throws an `Error` if the execution fails, otherwise returns an array of results.

 ## testing